#1 Home Improvement Retailer

 Transplant Young Plants Into Their New Homes

-When your plants have three or four real leaves — different from mini seedling leaves – transplant them.
+When your plants have three or four true leaves — different from miniature seedling leaves — it's time to transplant them.
 In quality soil, dig a hole the same size as the dirt plug where your transplant has been growing.
 If your ground soil isn't fantastic, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
 Apply fertilizer as directed.
-Only apply as much as recommended, as you could burn and kill the plant instead of helping it along.
+Don't apply more than recommended, as you could burn and kill the plant instead of helping it along.

 Protect Your Garden With Mulch

-Finish it off with compost and mulch.
-Mulch keeps your soil from drying out and controls weeds.
+Finish it all off with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
+It may help foster larger plants that bear more flowers and fruit.
+Mulch controls weeds and keeps your soil from drying out.
+Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your El Toro Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass or an outdoor rug to your outdoor space.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your El Toro Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores